Skip to content

 Can you share a memorable experience during your years in Maryknoll/Miriam College?

 Being part of the Magnificat Club with Miss Milan for two years.
-I would spend my weekends lay outing the school magazine spreads, and I loved my three years there!
-I think most teachers would remember me as their first case of a deaf student being enrolled in normal class setting without an interpreter.
-Every class I would have to give them an interconnecting microphone.
+I would spend my weekends laying out the school magazine spreads, and I loved my three years there!
+I think most teachers would remember me as their first case of a deaf student being enrolled in class without an interpreter.
+Every class, I would have to give them an interconnecting microphone.
 I would get teased for many reasons, for being quiet, among other things.
-One time, I’ve had my hearing aids pulled out from the back and I cried.
+One time, someone pulled my hearing aids from the back, and I cried.
 But I always remember the kind souls who never held any prejudice against me.
-Those individuals illuminate me with their humanity, even decades after.
+Those individuals continue to illuminate me with their humanity, even decades after.

 My English teacher Mrs. Nicelee Morada-Torres wrote to me when I was 10: “What you are is God’s gift to you.
 What you become is your gift to God.”
 Miss Isaac, my PE teacher, greeted me in the MMJ field when I was 9 years old, eating by myself during lunch time.
 My high school Algebra teacher Mr. Elipane would make me feel at ease with his humor – and it was the first time I hated Math less!
 We are all part of one family, some members we will not like much, but some will welcome you with just more heart.